 US Visa Application Process

-After you have decided what type of American visa you need and you have collected the required documents, it’s time to appoint an interview.
-You should do this through two simple steps:
+After you have decided what type of US visa you need and you have collected the required documents, it’s time to apply.

 You should complete the online application form DS-160 and then print the confirmation page.
 Take this page with you when you attend the interview.
 The application form contains questions about personal information as: